akshay-sihag/WooCommerce-Conditional-Shipping-Methods-Based-on-ACF-Custom-Fields/README.md

 If your server doesn't have Redis Cache then you can ignore that part of the code.

 You can keep the clearing WooCommerce Transients part as that is required to update the cart as & when cart is updated or product is updated.

+You can use this code in your <b>Functions.php</b> file of your child theme